WNWV: Switch to modern AC "jenY" and alternative

-It was ultimately revealed that the #WhoIsJeny campaign was viral marketing for a new format on WNWV, with Rubber City having registered a trademark for "107.3 JENY" that December 23.
-WNWV dropped the Christmas music format and "Wave" branding on December 30, switching to a temporary simulcast of Akron-market sister station WQMX.
-This simulcast ended on January 3, 2020, at 9:30 a.m.; after a 30-minute stunting sequence, the station relaunched with a modern adult contemporary format, branded as "jenY 107-3".
-The first song played was "Feel It Still" by Portugal.
-The Man.
+WNWV dropped the Christmas music format and "Wave" brand on December 30, switching to a temporary simulcast of WQMX.
+This simulcast ended on January 3, 2020, at 9:30 a.m.; after a 30-minute stunting sequence, the station relaunched with a modern adult contemporary format branded "jenY 107-3".
 Area media coverage interpreted the launch as "(#WhoIsJeny) isn't about a person, but a generation"; phonetically pronounced as "Jenny", the visual rendering of "jenY" is a word play on "Generation Y", an alternate term for the millennial demographic.

-Personalities during this era were Kathy Vogel and Kris Drew (mornings), Cherise Richards (midday), and Ben McKee (afternoons).

-The station shifted to alternative rock during fall 2020.

-On November 12, 2021, WNWV switched to a jockless presentation; all local personalities moved to other Rubber City Radio Group stations.

-107.3 Alternative Cleveland

-The station was rebranded on January 17, 2022, dropping the "jenY" name and adopting the brand "107.3 Alternative Cleveland".